Free Derry: February – July 1972

 Both the Provisional and Official IRA stepped up attacks after Bloody Sunday, with the tacit support of the residents.
 Local feelings changed, however, with the killing of Ranger William Best by the Official IRA.
 Best was a 19-year-old local man who was home on leave from the British Army at his parents' house in the Creggan.
 He was abducted, interrogated and shot.
 The following day 500 women marched to the Republican Club offices in protest.
 Nine days later, on 29 May, the Official IRA declared a ceasefire.
 The Provisional IRA initially stated that they would not follow suit, but after informal approaches to the British Government they announced a ceasefire from 26 June.
 Martin McGuinness was the Derry representative in a party of senior Provisionals who travelled to London for talks with William Whitelaw, the Secretary of State for Northern Ireland.
 The talks were not resumed after the ending of the truce following a violent confrontation in Belfast when troops prevented Catholic families from taking over houses in the Lenadoon estate.

 Political pressure for the action against the "no-go" areas increased after the events of Bloody Friday in Belfast.
 A British Army attack was considered inevitable, and the IRA took the decision not to resist it.
 On 31 July 1972, Operation Motorman was launched when thousands of British troops, equipped with armoured cars and armoured bulldozers (AVREs), dismantled the barricades and occupied the area.
+The Derry Journal stated:

+Not since Russian troops entered Budapest and Prague in the 1950s and 1960s to suppress risings of the Czechoslovakian and Hungarian people, have sights been seen in any European city like those in Derry yesterday morning as 1,500 British soldiers followed 300 army vehicles in a massive invasion of the Bogside and Creggan estate.